2024 Malaysian Allah socks controversy: Investigation

-Yang di-Pertuan Agong, Sultan Ibrahim Sultan Iskandar and Acting Sultan of Johor (Tunku Mahkota Johor), Tunku Ismail Sultan Ibrahim ordered that those responsible are subject to strict action by the authorities to avoid the same incident from happening again.
+King Ibrahim and Acting Sultan of Johor Tunku Ismail Idris ordered that those responsible are subject to strict action by the authorities to avoid the same incident from happening again.

 Director of the Bukit Aman Criminal Investigation Department, Mohd Shuhaily Mohd Zain, said two investigation papers were opened following the receipt of 42 reports.
 This case will be investigated by the Bukit Aman Classified Crime Investigation Unit under Section 298A of the Penal Code.
 This section pertains to religious reasons, specifically actions that create an atmosphere of disharmony, division, enmity, hatred, malice, or harm to unity.

 On March 20, the man who posted the original photo of the socks to social media was arrested.

 On March 25, Malaysian police announced that the directors of KK Super Mart and the Xin Jian Chang distribution company would be held liable in court.
 The directors of KK Super Mart would be charged under Section 298 of the Penal Code for "intentionally wounding religious feelings", while the Xin Jian Chang distribution company would be charged with "abetting the offense".